Ameeba Chat

 Ameeba uses aliases instead of personal identity.
 Your alias is not tied to your real name, phone number, email, or contacts, and communication stays encrypted between the intended people and devices.

 Ameeba is built for separated communication.
-One alias gives you a stable private identity, Pods help you organize your own contexts, and Spaces help verified organizations structure teams and workflows without forcing everything through one public profile.
+One alias gives you a stable encrypted identity, Pods help you organize your own contexts, and Spaces help verified organizations structure teams and workflows without forcing everything through one public profile.

-Pods are private categories you use under your alias to organize different parts of your life or work, such as Friends, Family, Work, or Communities.
+Pods are organized categories you use under your alias to organize different parts of your life or work, such as Friends, Family, Work, or Communities.
 They help keep communication intentionally separated without requiring multiple aliases.

 Pods reduce crossover between contexts.
 They help keep conversations compartmentalized so work, communities, personal life, and sensitive discussions stay more intentionally separated under one alias.